-As of yet, I want to specifically mention a couple of experiences that were able to do exactly that.
+As of yet, I want to specifically mention a couple of experiences that were able to give me exactly what I wanted to find.
 They immersed me in worlds I didn’t know existed.
 They knocked me off my feet.
 I shared them with people that are forever in my heart now.

 For a rundown of all the events we have visited, check out our ever-growing list of reviews.
 Apart from that, we have a Facebook page – where I’ll share stories from other people, about horror experiences that really blew my mind, in terms of scope, originality, subject matter, how far they took it, …